IBUNHABIBU/takehomechallenge/STEP.md

  set default url in the config/env/development.rb

 11. Step

-allow cors in the config/initializers/cors.rb and set the allowed origin to `http://localhost:3000`
+ got to the gem file and uncomment the gem 'rack-cors' then run bundle and allow cors in the config/initializers/cors.rb and set the allowed origin to `http://localhost:3000`